Hiden (restaurant)

 Japanese restaurant in Miami, Florida, U.S.

 Hiden is a Michelin-starred Japanese restaurant in Miami, Florida.
-The restaurant has eight seats and the menu has included suhshi.
+The restaurant has eight seats and serves an Omakase menu focusing on sushi.
 Time Out Miami has rated Hiden 5 out of 5 stars.

-Hiden has been described as a "sister" restaurant to Taco Stand.
+The restaurant is owned by a San Diego based group that also developed the Taco Stand casual Mexican restaurant of which Hiden is "hidden" in the back of, accessible via key pad door.